Indians bounce back from being no-hit again, smash Reds 9-2

 Hernández’s bases-clearing triple capped a four-run fourth and gave the Indians a 6-1 lead.

 Castillo gave up consecutive singles to open the inning before Austin Hedges’ RBI single put Cleveland ahead 3-1.
-Reds shortstop Kyle Farmer then dropped a throw on a potential force out and double play to load the bases, and Hernández capitalized by pulling his triple into the right-field corner.
+Reds shortstop Kyle Farmer then dropped a throw on a potential force out and double play to load the bases.

-The Indians moved quickly to get their first hit since returning from a 6-1 road trip.
-Amed Rosario walked with one out in the first and and Eddie Rosario delivered a two-out RBI double off Castillo, who has a 15.43 ERA in the opening inning this season.
+Hernández fell behind 0-2 in the count before pulling a Castillo changeup into the right-field corner.
+The right-hander lamented that too many of his pitches are hovering in the strike zone and he’s not getting enough ground-ball outs.

 UNDER PRESSURE